unravelin/ravelinjs/README.md

 * `data-rvn-pan` if the user enters a credit-card number into that input; or
 * `data-rvn-sensitive` if no values should be shared in the event back to Ravelin.

+> Note: It is possible to override these attributes by providing custom `classifyPaste` logic in your `Ravelin` instance.
+See [Reference](#reference).

 The paste event contains information about where the paste happened and approximate shape of the paste content.
-For example, if a user pastes "h3ll0, wor1d." into a field Ravelin will receive "X0XX0, XXX0X.".
-However, if the pasted content is an `<input type=password>`, a `<input data-rvn-sensitive>`, or a child of any `<div data-rvn-sensitive>` field we will not include any form of pasted value - only that a paste event occurred.
+For example, if a user pastes "h3ll0, wor1d." into a field, Ravelin will receive "X0XX0, XXX0X.".
+However, if the pasted content is an `<input type=password>`, a `<input data-rvn-sensitive>` or a child of any `<div data-rvn-sensitive>` (if using the default attributes) field we will not include any form of pasted value - only that a paste event occurred.

 ## Vendored Code